USEPA/e-manifest/docs/src/Services/Manifest/validation.md

    - 2.6.
 If the Site Contact Phone Extension is provided, the system will check the format.

-     - 2.6.1If provided phone extension has a valid format, the system will store the site contact phone extension into e-Manifest database
+     - 2.6.1 If provided phone extension has a valid format, the system will store the site contact phone extension into e-Manifest database
      - 2.6.2 If the provided phone has an incorrect format, the system generates the following warning:

        ```json